longturn/freeciv21/docs/Manuals/client-manual.rst

 The following buttons are available on the :guilabel:`Start Screen`:

+* :guilabel:`Tutorial` -- Quickly start the game `Tutorial`_.
+This is a great place to start for new players.
 * :guilabel:`Start New Game` -- Start a new single player game.
 See `Start New Game`_ below.
 * :guilabel:`Connect to Network Game` -- Connect to a Longturn mutliplayer game or one you host yourself.
 See `Connect to Network Game`_ below.